 Night in the Woods is a quiet and inspiring game about going back to your roots and reconnecting with people.
 You play as Mae, an anthropomorphic cat who has just dropped out of college and has to return to her small hometown.
 You have control over dialogue options depending on who you interact with and how it will follow a unique storyline.

-Not only will you be at awe with the beautiful environments and art design, but you will also love the meaningful conversations and each character.
+Not only will you be in awe of the beautiful environments and art design, but you will also love the meaningful conversations and each character.
 There are also fantastic dream sequences from Mae that will blow you away.
 All in all, it’s a game that reminds us that, no matter how old you are, you can always find your way back home.

 Get lost in a twisted version of Alice Through the Looking Glass, as we follow the story of Ib, a little girl who visits an art museum and wanders off on her own.
 That is until a sudden power outage causes her to be transported into a distorted alternate world.
 A world filled with the living manifestations of the paintings that threaten the lives of Ib and her newfound companions as they try to escape the haunted museum.